Pichi Richi Railway: Current operations

 PRRPS continues to expand the type and number of services as more rolling stock and track is restored and rehabilitated.

 The Afghan Express is a return trip to Quorn from Port Augusta (78 kilometres return).
 This train usually consists of Ghan carriages from the 1920s and is often hauled, wherever possible, by an original Ghan steam locomotive, NM25, and recreates the type of travel experienced on the Ghan in the 1930s and 1940s.

 A shorter journey, the Pichi Richi Explorer is a return service to Woolshed Flat departing from Quorn (32 kilometres return).
 Travel on this train is either in South Australian Railway carriages circa 1900 to 1915 hauled by a steam locomotive, or in a 1928 SAR diesel railcar.
 The use of older SAR rolling stock on this train replicates what it was like to travel by country rail in South Australia in the very early 1900s to the 1960s.
 Much of this rolling stock was in service until the end of narrow gauge passenger operations by the South Australian Railways.

-Steam Motor Coach No. 1, also known as the “Coffee Pot” is a unique railcar and the last operating example of its type worldwide.
-Built in 1906, this ornate Edwardian-era steam railcar has been restored by its volunteers.
+Steam Motor Coach No. 1, also known affectionately as the "Coffee Pot" is a unique railcar and the last operating example of its type worldwide.
+Built in 1906, this ornate Edwardian-era steam railcar has been restored by PRR volunteers.
 It is used for selected services during the train running season, the SMC carries a small number of passengers (in first and second class) on board for a Coffee Pot Heritage Rail Experience day trip from Quorn to Woolshed Flat and return.

 Pichi Richi Railway offers other special services including the occasional "double header" steam trains and the trains and carriages are available for private hire, suiting a range of different occasions from weddings to tour groups.